This role combines two aspects: Word Master and Grammarian

 Make us learn!

 Before the meeting, as Word Master, you need to select a “Word of the Day”.
-This word can be coordinated with the Toastmaster of the meeting in order for it to relate to the theme for the meeting; however, this is not mandatory.
+This word can be related to the theme for the meeting; however, this is not mandatory.

 Prepare a sentence as an example of how to use the word including idioms and other interesting examples.
 Prepare a brief but thorough summary of your role as Word Master which explains your role in the program to visiting guests.